startup-bootstrap-engine/startup-docs/docs/api/databases/postgreSQL.md

 ## Visualizing Data

+### Requirements

+- `MODULE_POSTGRESQL` activated in your `.env` file

 ### Using Prisma Studio

-You can access the database directly using the Prisma CLI:

-1. Open a terminal in the project root.
-2. Run `npx prisma studio` to launch Prisma Studio, a visual database browser.
+This is the easiest way to visualize your data.
+Simply activate the module `MODULE_PRISMA_STUDIO` in your `.env` file and run `yarn module:build`.

+Afterwards, check your browser at `http://localhost:5555/` to see the Prisma Studio interface.

 ### Using pgAdmin

 pgAdmin is a powerful administration and development platform for PostgreSQL.

+Initially, make sure you have the `MODULE_PGADMIN` activated in your `.env` file.

 Follow these steps to use it:

 1. Access pgAdmin:
    - Open your web browser and navigate to `http://localhost:5050`